FrancescoCoding/Veterinary-Practice-Database/README.md

 # Veterinary Practice SQL Database
 Database created for a local veterinary practice to migrate their system from Excel to SQL, which is more flexible and accessible.

-- The database accomodates all relevant data without loss of information.
+- The database accommodates all relevant data without loss of information.
 - The database follows the principles of relational database design.
 In particular, all tables are in third normal form.
 A comprehensive set of integrity and domain constraints have been applied:
   - Entity integrity